Big Data Analytics for Education Sector

 “Higher studies” or professional education is an area that needs constant evaluation and transformation to ensure that the studies that come out of it are fully equipped to meet the challenges of a highly dynamic workplace.
 Technology is a key driver in ensuring that the education system remains state of the art.
 Examples of different types of technologies used in education are mobile devices, teleconferences, and remote access systems, educational platforms and services.
 All of these ensure that students, teachers, academic faculty, evaluation specialists, researchers and decision-makers in education interact with each other, in an effort to impact and improve teaching and learning but also to realistically reflect in the learning stage the usage of modern technologies used in real settings.
 The interaction with these technologies generates large amounts of data that range from an individual access log file to an institutional-level activity.

 Despite all efforts in this direction, the educational systems are not yet fully prepared to cope with and exploit technology for continuous quality improvement purposes.
 The need to govern these challenges within the education industry is currently extremely important, and therefore, attention has been paid to different approaches such as big data and analytics.

-Tibil helped an innovative, technology-driven non-profit organization embarked on creating open access to learning opportunities for millions by building advanced analytics capabilities on the apps and portals they were developing.
+Tibil helped an innovative, technology-driven non-profit organization embark on creating open access to learning opportunities for millions by building advanced analytics capabilities on the apps and portals they were developing.

 The platform is built on the idea that not every student will understand every concept at the same time.
 To address this fact, we use real-time technology.
-This technology assists students with exercises in practice, assessment, comprehension.
+This technology assists students with exercises in practice, assessment, and comprehension.
 This approach is advantageous for colleges and universities because it brings together performance-driven curriculums with traditional critical thinking concepts using online tools.
-The result is a software that does everything from assess skills to predict student performance while closing any learning gaps.
+The result is a software that does everything from assessing skills to predicting student performance while closing any learning gaps.